-While in most cases a property owner is not responsible for the harm that occurs to an individual trespassing on the property, there is a special rule applicable to structures on private property that have a tendency to attract children.
+While in most cases a property owner is not responsible for the harm that occurs to an individual trespassing on the property, there is a special rule applicable to structures on the private property that have a tendency to attract children.
 Swimming pools are an example of what is known as an “attractive nuisance.”
 Other examples of attractive nuisance include decorative fountains, old appliances like refrigerators or washing machines, and construction debris.
 If a pool is not properly fenced in, it is possible for a child to wander onto the property and suffer a potentially fatal injury as a result.

 When a pool owner invites guests to enjoy the premises, there is a duty to keep the premises safe.
 A pool owner may be held liable if a child or adult is injured due to a slippery deck, diving board or ladder.
-Such injuries can be prevented through the use of non-slip materials on the area surrounding the pool as well as on diving boards, ladders and walkways.
+Such injuries can be prevented through the use of non-slip materials on the area surrounding the pool as well as on diving boards, ladders, and walkways.

 Head injuries and lacerations that occur due to diving into shallow water may be attributed to the owner’s failure to properly label the shallow end of the pool.
 Additionally, any diving boards or water slides should be placed in the deep end of the pool.

 Recreational Swimming Pools and Premises Liability